infiniteflight/infiniteflight-docs/get-help/performance.md

 +++ Additional iOS tips

-- Perform a soft restart.
+- Perform a restart.
 This is a quick and reliable way of making sure your device is operating at peak efficiency.

+  - For iOS devices without a home button, this is done by holding down the power/lock button and the volume up button at the same time until you see "slide to power off," then slide that to power off the device.
+Wait 30 seconds, then hold down the power/lock button until you’ve returned to the home screen.
-This is done by holding down the power/lock button until you see “Slide to power off”.
-Then hold down the home button until you’ve returned to the home screen.
-For iOS devices without a Home button, a normal restart is recommended as the soft restart feature is not available
+  - For iOS devices with a home button, this is done by holding down the power/lock button until you see “slide to power off,” then slide that to power off the device.
+Wait 30 seconds, then hold down the power/lock button until you’ve returned to the home screen.

 - Make sure “Low power mode” if "off" (it is indicated as "on" when the battery icon is yellow).
 This can be deactivated from Settings > Battery, or from “Control Center”.
 Having “Low power mode” enabled while using Infinite Flight could result in a performance degradation